Vinegret43/Dialog-Markup-Language/docs/HowToUse/Syntax.md

 Every new branches block starts with '>' sign.
 All other branches in this block start with '>>'.
 You can write variant of answer after '>' sign (On the same line).
-To specify the code that will be in this branch, write it under the branch and start it with '|' (Pipe) sign.
-If you have another branch inside a branch, you need to start code inside it with two pipes ('||'), then with 3, and etc.
+To specify the code that will be in this branch, write it under the branch and start it with a tab or two spaces.
+If you have another branch inside a branch, you need to start code inside it with two tabs (Or four spaces), and etc.

 ### Python code in your dialog